H4D32/DBMS-Project/REPORT.md

 Based on the hierarchical class structure, we built a [Checklist](README.md) for progress management.
 Group members are able to focus on the implementation of different classes in parallel.
 For instance, the person who implement Row class do not need to pay much attention both on the detail implementation of Column and the calling method in Table.

+## File Structure
+Here we will briefly introduce the file structure of our Github repo.
+The Quick Access Link in [README](README.md) will be helpful to quickly access important files.

+1. In root directory, there are 7 files and 4 subdirectories.
+The files are 2 configurations files, 1 license, 3 descriptive documents (including the report), and 1 presentation slide.
+The subdirectories are 2 configuration directories, 1 main codes directory (DB61B), 1 graph directory (containing graphs used in markdown files).
+2. In DB61B, there are 3 important directories with key codes:
+   * "\DB61B\db61b\src\main\java\t3\db61b": Java codes of the project
+   * "\DB61B\db61b\src\test\java\t3\db61b": Intermediate test files
+   * "\DB61B\testing": Final test files

 ## Functionality Implementation
 In the [CommandInterpreter](DB61B/db61b/src/main/java/t3/db61b/CommandInterpreter.java) part, there are several command implementation including Create,Load,Print,Store,Insert,Select and Quit/Exit.
 We mainly focus on the Select command since others use similar structure thus are easy to implement.
 The Selection Clause is shown below: